benshimonz/V1/README.md

 todo: explain aggregation, aggregation constraint

-**Aggregation tag**, ('_{at}_') - depicted by an index wrapped in curly brackets.
-Each orange rectangle (aggregation) has an aggregation tag on the top-left corner of its lower pert.
-The numbering for property tags, aggregation tags and split tags is joint, and each tag is unique.
+**Aggregation tag**, ('_{at}_') - Each orange rectangle (aggregation) has an aggregation tag on the top-left corner of its lower part, depicted by an index wrapped in curly brackets.
+The indexing of property tags, aggregation tags and split tags is joint, and each tag is unique.

 An aggregation tag serves as a placeholder for the result of an aggregation.
-Aggregation tags can be used:
+Aggregation tags may be used:

 * as part of another aggregation tag's definition (see Q129,Q181)
 * as part of another aggregation tag's constraint (see Q125,Q127)
 * as part of a min/max aggregation (see Q91,Q132)
 * as part of a split definition (see Q253)
 * as part of a split constraint (see Q254)

+If an aggregation tag is used in one of the usages above, it is depicted in bold purple.
+Otherwise - it is depicted in black.

 ## L1 Aggregation